-- ► Supply of good quality chicks. - Supply of good quality feed. - Oversee biosecurity protocols on all farms. - Audit hygiene and disinfection on farms between and during batches. - ▶ Provide an advisory service to help maximise farm productivity and reduce probability of antibiotic therapy. - ▶ Be part of investigation team if there is a need for antibiotic therapy to determine underlying causes. - Commit fully to Antimicrobial Reduction.
-Vets and farmers cannot forward this agenda if they are competing with farms or practices where poor husbandry is supplemented with cheap antibiotics.
+- Supply of good quality chicks. - ► Supply of good quality feed. - Oversee biosecurity protocols on all farms. - ► Audit hygiene and disinfection on farms between and during batches. - ▶ Promote a continuous focus on improving animal health and welfare. - ▶ Provide an advisory service to help maximise farm productivity and sustainability in tandem with reducing the requirement for antibiotic therapy. - ► Be part of the investigation team if there is a need for antibiotic therapy, to determine underlying - Commit fully to antimicrobial reduction and ensure that antibiotics are not used to compensate for inadequate husbandry practices.